ARCofMe/optimized-routing-extension/README.md

 ## ✅ TODO

-- [ ] Support multiple technicians
+- [ ] Support for multiple techs/routes
-- [ ] Add time-window-based scheduling
+- [ ] Add technician availability calendar
-- [ ] Integrate Google Calendar sync
+- [ ] Schedule-aware routing (time windows, service length)
-- [ ] Add error logging and dashboard output
+- [ ] Logging and dashboard display of route metrics
+- [ ] Export routes to calendar/CSV
+- [ ] Include BlueFolder integration for live ticket pulling

 ---

 ## 📄 License

 MIT License — see `LICENSE` file.

+---

+## 🤝 Contributing

+PRs are welcome.
+Please fork the repo, make changes on a feature branch, and open a pull request.

+---

+## 📬 Contact

+Questions, feature requests, or issues?
+Feel free to reach out via GitHub or open an issue in the repo.